Getting Started With Reloading on a Budget:

 Another one, it turns out, is sex-specific.
 Plenty of men reload today, and they'd love to get their wives/girlfriends into it as well.
 Problem: from what I've heard, many of these women are a bit intimidated by the prospect of reloading.
 This, obviously, is not optimal.
 Like most things, reloading is perfectly safe if you follow certain basic rules of safety.

 This video series attempts to deal with both of those issues, especially the second.
-My cameralady, "Miss Bleeding Heart Conservative", or "Miss BHC", does all of the reloading in this series.
+My cameralady, "Miss Mrs. Bleeding Heart Conservative", or "Miss Mrs. BHC", does all of the reloading in this series.
 She will show you that it is in fact easy to make a box of 50 rounds of your very own ammunition.
 WHO says ladies can't learn to reload??

 You will see that not everything goes perfectly here.
 This is as it is in life, right?
 Remember that you're seeing a real-life reloading session, and this is good.
 You need to see some examples of what to do when things don't go exactly perfectly.
 The important thing to remember, when things don't go exactly right, is, STOP, CHECK, DOUBLE-CHECK, FIX, and only then, RESUME IF SAFE TO DO SO.